-Applications for the 2022 round of National Beginning Teacher Induction Grant (NBT) are now open.
+Applications for the 2024 school year National Beginning Teacher Induction Grant (NBT) are now open.

 The NBT is valued at $10,000 (ex GST) and is paid to eligible schools to fund recruitment and structured mentorship of beginning teachers (provisionally certificated teachers), enabling them to “shadow” and be mentored by an experienced teacher before taking on their own class and teaching independently.